tisztamo/js-training/language.md

 # void operator

 Evaluates its operand but returns `undefined`.
-You don't really need it.
+You don't need it.

 ![void](img/void.png "void")